lukestagoll/cap-weighted-index-cli/README.md

 A command-line tool for constructing and rebalancing a market capitalization-weighted index.

+## Assessment Context
+This project was developed as part of a job application technical assessment for a software engineering role.

 ## Overview

 This tool implements a market cap-weighted index fund model that: